-“Us” is Ven.
-Charama Bhavika, JDPSN, Guiding Teacher and Founder, and his wife Rev. Chasayk, Bodhisattva Priest (Abbot)…and the members of the Only Love Zen Sangha.
+“Us” is Rev. Charama Bhavika, JDPSN (Guiding Teacher and Founder), his wife Rev. Chasayk (Abbot)…and the members of the Only Love Zen Sangha.

 Charama and Chasayk are fully ordained Zen priests in the lineages of Korean and Japanese Zen.

 P’arang is a witty, warm, one-of-a-kind person whose mere presence lights up a room and gladdens the heart.
 Her books are essential reading.
 A list of them can be found on the Guiding Principles page.

 In July of 2010, Rev. Charama began formal Zen training (including Koans) with a former student of Korean Zen Master Seung Sahn, who founded the Kwan Um School of Zen.

 Charama and Chasayk were ordained on Saturday, September 3, 2011.

 On November 3, 2012, Charama received Inka during Sangha Weekend, which means he is a fully authorized Zen teacher holding the title of Ji Do Poep Sa Nim (JDPSN).
 Also during that weekend, Chasayk was given full precepts as a Bodhisattva Monk, or bhikkhunī.

 Zen Master Ku San lives in Queensland, Australia, and is the Founder and Guiding Teacher of Forest Way Zen.
 Ku San Roshi possesses a keen sense of humor, unwavering patience, and piercing insight – a delightful (and essential) combination for a Zen teacher.
 Charama aspires to follow Roshi Ku San’s example.